oroinc/documentation/user_guide/marketing_list.rst

 1. Go to the *Marketing → Marketing Lists* and click :guilabel:`Create Marketing List` button in the top right corner of the grid.

-   Create Marketing List :ref:`form <user-guide-ui-components-create-pages>` will emerge.
+   The Create Marketing List :ref:`form <user-guide-ui-components-create-pages>` will emerge.

 2. Define :ref:`general details <user-guide-marketing-marketing-list-create-general>` of the marketing list.